makeasnek/FindTheMag2/readme.md

 ### Notes on profitability:
 This tool can be configured to only crunch when "profitable" based on Gridcoin's latest price.
-In order for this calculation to work correctly, you must input your local electric rates and rig wattage information into the file named `config.py`.
+In order for this calculation to work correctly, you must input your local electric rates and rig wattage information into the config file.

 When you first run the tool, it will dedicate a minimum of 10 hours (or 5 WUs whichever comes first) of crunching to each project in "benchmarking" mode.
 This is crucial to determining the profitability of a project since the amount of credit you earn on